-Another objection critics bring up regarding the Exodus concerns the lack of any Egyptian records mentioning the Israelites’ departure from the land.
+Another objection critics bring up regarding the Exodus concerns the lack of any Egyptian records mentioning the Israelite’s departure from the land.
 But a lack of records should not concern us.
-The Egyptians may have had written record of the Exodus but as British Egyptologist Kenneth Kitchen says, voluminous papyrus archives once stored in Egypt have vanished: “In the sopping wet mud of the Delta, no papyrus ever survives (whether it mentions fleeing Hebrews or not)…In other words, as the official thirteenth-century archives from the East Delta centers are 100 percent lost, we cannot expect to find mentions in them of the Hebrews or anybody else.”
+The Egyptians may have had written record of the Exodus but as British Egyptologist Kenneth Kitchen points out, voluminous papyrus archives once stored in Egypt have vanished:

 Archaeologist, James Hoffmeier, agrees with Sheler.
 He says, “Royal inscriptions typically did not record disasters and setbacks experienced by Egypt or its royalty.”
 Joseph Free adds:

 The plagues and the Exodus of Israel were a national calamity and surely would have been carefully avoided in the monumental records.
 Furthermore, when something was recorded that proved to be uncomplimentary or distasteful to a later regime, it was effaced at the first opportunity.
 For example, after the Hyksos were expelled [by the Egyptians] their monuments were destroyed.
 Also, after the death of Hatshepsut, Thutmose III chiseled away the name and representations of this queen.
 [Joseph Free, Archaeology and Bible History (1992), revised and expanded edition by Howard Vos, 86.]